-Configuration · Cloudflare SSL docs
+Get started with Keyless SSL

 - Amazon Linux 1, 2

-We strongly recommend that you use an operating system still supported by the vendor (i.e., one that receives security updates) as your key server will have access to your private keys.
+We strongly recommend that you use an operating system still supported by the vendor (still receiving security updates) as your key server will have access to your private keys.

 - Use

-openssl rand 24 -hexto generate a long, random hostname such as
+openssl rand -hex 24to generate a long, random hostname such as

-- Add this record via your DNS provider’s interface as an ‘A’ record pointing to the IP address of your Keyless SSL server
+- Add this record via your DNS provider’s interface as an A or AAAA record pointing to the IP address of your Keyless SSL server.

-- Use this hostname as the server hostname during initialization of your Keyless SSL server
+- Use this hostname as the server hostname during initialization of your Keyless SSL server.

-Uploading “Keyless” SSL Certificates
+Step 2 — Upload “Keyless” SSL Certificates

-It is recommended that you upload certificates to Cloudflare with only SANs that you wish to use with Cloudflare Keyless SSL.
-All hostnames you wish to use with Keyless SSL must be “orange clouded” (proxied) on Cloudflare.
+Upload certificates to Cloudflare with only SANs that you wish to use with Cloudflare Keyless SSL.
+All Keyless SSL hostnames must be proxied on Cloudflare (orange clouded).

 For each certificate you wish to use with Keyless SSL:

-Scroll down to the Edge Certificates section, click the dropdown arrow next to “Upload Custom SSL Certificate” and then click “Upload Keyless SSL Certificate”.

-Fill in the upload modal with the certificate and other details and click “Add”
+- Fill in the upload modal with the certificate and other details and click Add.

 |Label